isamu-isozaki/teamai_test/ea/index.html.md

 ## General scheduling guidelines

-* [everytimezone.com](http://www.everytimezone.com) can help determine the best time to schedule
+* [everytimezone.com](http://www.everytimezone.com/index.html.md) can help determine the best time to schedule
-* You can add other [calendars](calendar.google.com) on the left, to see when GitLab team members are free to schedule a meeting with
+* You can add other [calendars](calendar.google.com/index.html.md) on the left, to see when GitLab team members are free to schedule a meeting with
-* Use for example a tool like [Skyscanner](www.skyscanner.com) to find different flight options with most airlines when needing to book travel
+* Use for example a tool like [Skyscanner](www.skyscanner.com/index.html.md) to find different flight options with most airlines when needing to book travel
 <br>
 <br>
-* Schedule calls in European timezones in the morning (am) Pacific (Daylight) Time and US time zones in the afternoon (pm) Pacific (Daylight) Time
+* Schedule calls in European timezones in the morning (am/index.html.md) Pacific (Daylight/index.html.md) Time and US time zones in the afternoon (pm/index.html.md) Pacific (Daylight/index.html.md) Time
 * Keep 1 hour open in calendar per day for email
 * Holds on the schedule should be removed at least 15 minutes before the preceeding meeting starts.
 * Monthly video calls are 25 minutes while quarterly calls/dinners are scheduled for 90 minutes plus any necessary travel time.